 Lumberton is a medium-sized city located in the state of North Carolina.
 With a population of 21,667 people and 14 constituent neighborhoods, Lumberton is the 41st largest community in North Carolina.

 Lumberton is an extremely ethnically-diverse city.
 The people who call Lumberton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lumberton residents report their race to be White, followed by Black or African-American.
 Lumberton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.01% of the city’s residents.
-Important ancestries of people in Lumberton include German, Irish, Scots-Irish, and Palestinian.
+People of Hispanic or Latino origin account for 12.23% of the city’s residents.
+Important ancestries of people in Lumberton include German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Lumberton is English.
 Other important languages spoken here include Spanish and Arabic.